meiriko/ng2-pop-over/README.md

 See DEMO with code samples.

 * The component contains minimal styling to reduce dependency on external code and allow maximal flexibility to the user.
-* The pop over can be triggered programatically or by using a pop-over-trigger directive.
+* The pop over can be triggered programmatically or by using a pop-over-trigger directive.
 * The position can be set to be relative to the triggering mouse event, the triggering element or a dom element.

  ## Installation